All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Misconception: Your Body Becomes "Dependent" on Wegovy

-Reality: Wegovy does not cause physical dependence or addiction.
-It is not a controlled substance.
-However, obesity is a chronic condition, and stopping medication typically leads to weight regain because the underlying biological drivers of obesity are still present.
-This is not dependence; it is the nature of treating a chronic disease.
+Reality: Wegovy doesn't cause physical dependence or addiction.
+It isn't a controlled substance.
+But obesity is a chronic condition, and stopping medication typically leads to weight regain because the underlying biological drivers of obesity are still present.
+This isn't dependence. it's the nature of treating a chronic disease.
 Just as blood pressure rises when you stop blood pressure medication, weight tends to increase when you stop obesity medication.

 Misconception: Wegovy Stops Working After a While